 Following the removal of the lantern room from the old stone lighthouse, a simple wooden deck was placed across the tower’s top to cover the gaping hole, and the tower’s windows were filled in with cement.
 For years, the fate of the derelict lighthouse was uncertain.
 At one point it was suggested that the tower be torn down to provide more room for a local railroad, but students of Charlotte High School successfully countered this threat, and the tower managed to survive a century of idleness.

 The present cylindrical “D9” tower was installed on the west pier in 1995.
 Though it fulfills its duty well, it lacks the charm and intrigue of its predecessors.
 The old red tower from the west pier is located at the Rochester Gas and Electric’s Russell Station in Greece, New York, but is obscured from view by vegetation.
 A skeletal tower replaced the wooden lighthouse on the east pier in 1947.
-A post light currently marks the east pier.
+A post light currently marks the east pier, and the 1947 tower can be seen at Shumway Marina on the east bank of the river.

 In 2011, the Coast Guard retrieved the fourth-order Fresnel lens that had been on loan to Charlotte-Genesee Lighthouse for twenty years.
 Since the lens had served at Lorain Lighthouse in Ohio, it was felt that it should be sent there, so it can be displayed in the lobby of the Lorain Port Authority at Black River Landing.
-In 2014, a grant allowed a replica Fresnel to be ordered for Charlotte Genesee Lighthouse.
-It should be received and installed in August.
+Thanks to an anonymous donor, a replica Fresnel was ordered for Charlotte Genesee Lighthouse from Artworks Florida.
+Before installing the new fixed fourth-order lens atop the lighthouse, the lantern room was removed so that the brick collar that supported it could be repaired.